parrotgeek1/ParrotMod_Nexus_7_2012/Readme.txt

 hard freezes are less likely
-LCD color banding fix (error-diffusion dithering) no nvidia smartdimmer/Prism
+LCD color banding fix (error-diffusion dithering) no nvidia smartdimmer/Prism faster boot
-Battery percentage on by default faster boot
 64k log buffers
 no Gentle Fair Sleepers (I don't know, either.
-It helps with lag spikes) adb insecure, permissive selinux (let's call it a feature) no preferred networks nag always allow wifi roam scans can use more storage space before it doesn't let you Fstrim system after install & Fstrim data & cache every boot
+It helps with lag spikes) adb insecure, permissive selinux (let's call it a feature) can use more storage space before it doesn't let you Fstrim system after install & Fstrim data & cache every boot